Rules

 51) PULLING YOUR GOALIE

--You may pull your goalie for an extra attacker at any point during the game.
+-You may pull your goalie for an extra player at the 3 min mark in the 3rd period ONLY.

 Every captain must ensure their whole roster of players has made a passport / account on cotesdekhockey.com.
 Every player will be provided a ranking after playing 2-3 games in the season.
 The captain of each team is responsible for fielding a team that is in accordance with the rankings of Hockey QC & Dek Hockey Kirkland.